kadena-io/pact/docs/pact-properties.rst

 example” below.

-It turns out that ``conserves-mass`` is actually just a trivial application of another property called ``column-delta``, which returns an numeric value of the sum of all changes to the column during the transaction.
+It turns out that ``conserves-mass`` is actually just a trivial application of another property called ``column-delta``, which returns a numeric value of the sum of all changes to the column during the transaction.
 So ``(conserves-mass 'accounts 'balance)`` is actually just the same as: